curioswati-zz/curioswati.github.io/_posts/2016-05-17-dont-give-up-till-you-get-in.md

 Yes, I was kind of losing hope.

 But the post title had to be justified.
 I couldn't give up.
-I started much early this time.
+I started much earlier this time.
 And this time for [GSoC'16](https://summerofcode.withgoogle.com/) :-P.

 This time, I kept all previously noted points in mind.